survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 const config = {
   test: /\.css$/,
   rules: [
-    {
-      // CSS imported from other modules is added to the DOM
+    // CSS imported from other modules is added to the DOM {
       issuer: { not: /\.css$/ },
       use: "style-loader",
     },
-    {
-      // Apply css-loader against CSS imports to return CSS
+    // Apply css-loader against CSS imports to return CSS { use: "css-loader" },
-      use: "css-loader",
-    },
   ],
 };
 ```